angrybacon/doomsday-wiki/markdown/articles/2018/12/13/primer.md

 many cards as possible, and the other is the need to conserve cantrips for use as a combo peice alongside Doomsday.
 This balancing act gets easier with practice.
 Cast your Preordains first.
 Hold onto Brainstorms as long as possible.
-Remember that BW is a pseudo-cantrip into a DD pile since it can get you a Draw4.
+Remember that BW is a pseudo-cantrip into a Dd pile since it can get you a Draw4.
 Doomsday won't be your main plan in some matchups and then you can use your cantrips more aggressively to set up another kind of kill.